antonarbus/q/README.md

 repeats remembered initial http request.

-(L) If `refresh` token is invalid or old, then `access` token is not issued, client is considered to be unauthorized and new login action is required.
+(L) If `refresh` token is invalid or old, then `access` token is not issued, client is considered to be unauthenticated and new login action is required.

-(M) If a user is deleted from the database, the user is still authorized for current browser session until `access` token is expired (15 min).
+(M) If a user is deleted from the database, the user is still authenticated for current browser session until `access` token is expired (15 min).
 We should consider the duration of access token depending on sensitivity of our data.